vilasvarghese/linux/Readme.md

 Examples:

-Change to your home directory: cd or cd ~
+Change to your home directory:

+cd
+# Or explicitly:
+cd ~
+This is very useful for quickly returning to your starting point.

-Change to a subdirectory: cd Documents
+Change to a subdirectory (relative path):

+cd Documents
-Change to a parent directory: cd ..
+Change to a parent directory:

+cd ..
+If you are in /home/user/Documents, cd .. will take you to /home/user.

-Change to the root directory: cd /
+Change to the root directory:

+cd /
-Change to the previous directory: cd -
+Change to the previous directory you were in:

+cd -
+If you were in /var/log and then went to /home/user, cd - will take you back to /var/log.

-Change to an absolute path: cd /var/log
+Change to an absolute path:

+cd /var/log
-file - What Kind of File Is It?
+4. file - What Kind of File Is It? ❓
 The file command helps you determine the type of a file.
 It inspects the file's content, not just its extension.

 Purpose: To identify the type of a file.